History of OECD in Timeline

 On 3 October 1990, East Germany joined the OECD through reunification with West Germany.

-1990: Centre for Co-operation Established
+1990: Centre for Co-operation with European Economies in Transition Established

 1991: "Partners in Transition" Programme Launched

-1992: Kumiharu Shigehara becomes Head of Economics Department
+1992: Kumiharu Shigehara becomes OECD Chief Economist and Head of Economics Department

-In 1992, Kumiharu Shigehara becomes OECD Chief Economist and Head of Economics Department.
+In 1992, Kumiharu Shigehara becomes OECD Chief Economist and Head of Economics Department

 1995: Cyprus Applies for Membership

-1995: Transfer Pricing Guidelines Published
+1995: OECD Publishes Transfer Pricing Guidelines

-Since 1995, the OECD has published and updated the Transfer Pricing Guidelines, serving as a template for profit allocation of inter-company transactions to countries.
+Since 1995, the OECD has published and updated the Transfer Pricing Guidelines, serving as a template for the profit allocation of inter-company transactions to countries.

-1996: Donald Johnston's tenure as OECD Secretary-General starts
+1996: Donald Johnston becomes OECD Secretary-General

-In 1996, Donald Johnston's tenure as OECD Secretary-General starts.
+In 1996, Donald Johnston becomes OECD Secretary-General

-1996: Estonia, Latvia, and Lithuania Declare Interest
+1996: Estonia, Latvia, and Lithuania Express Willingness to Join

-1997: Kumiharu Shigehara becomes Deputy Secretary-General
+1997: Kumiharu Shigehara becomes OECD Deputy Secretary-General

-In 1997, Kumiharu Shigehara becomes OECD Deputy Secretary-General.
+In 1997, Kumiharu Shigehara becomes OECD Deputy Secretary-General

-1997: Cost of Member Country Participation
+1997: Cost of Member Countries

 1998: OECD iLibrary Access